 Work across the Islands

-The Isles of Scilly Wildlife Trust are leading the work to become 'Plastic Free Scilly'.
-For more information and to support them in the work they do please visit
+The Isles of Scilly Wildlife Trust are leading the work to become 'Plastic Free Scilly' and the Council is supporting them in this mission.

 Plastic Myth Busting

 - biodgredable/compostable items encourage littering, especially 'biodegradable' dog poo bags.

 - they are usually more expensive but have little difference, other than being seen to do the right thing

 - most alternative plastics used particularly by takeways outlets trying to do the right thing, end up in a litter bin.
 Refill is a much more sustainable alternative.

 - There is an established industry in place for recycling traditional plastic.
 The plastic recycling industry can't recycle plastic alternatives deemed 'biodegradable' - these items actually contaminate the recycling.

 What is the best thing for me to do?

 It is very confusing with all the information circling around and it is different depending on where you live (i.e. recycling requirements is different and access to services).
 Here in Scilly we encourage everyone to: